The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31: GW waveform and Detectability

 where $m$ is the total mass of the BBH system and $\mu$ denotes the reduced mass.
 The parameter $R$ represents the distance from the BBH's center of mass to the observer according to~\cite{2025ApJ...978..104G}. $\varphi$ can be gained through solve with $ \frac{d\varphi}{dt}=\sqrt{\frac{Gm}{p^3}}(1+e\cos\varphi)^{2} $.

-Fig.~\ref{fig:GWLMC} shows the GW waveform of a BBH system in the LMC, with an initial eccentricity of $e_0=0.3$ and semi-latus rectum of $p_0=100000 Gm_{\text{1}}^{\rm LMC}/c^2=50000R_s$.
-The blue line represents the case with GW radiation only.
-The red line corresponds to the GW radiation and DM spike.
-The green line shows the case with GW radiation, DM spike and $\alpha$ disk.
-The purple line is the case with GW radiation, DM spike and $\beta$ disk.
-Based on the properties of the BBH and environment we selected~\cite{2025ApJ...978..104G}, we analyzed the waveforms from the first 20 years.
-During the initial phases of the inspiral, the GW waveforms are nearly identical, suggesting that the secondary BH experiences negligible environmental perturbations.
-As time $t$ increases, the waveforms show significant changes.
-Here, we select the DM spike index as $\gamma_{\mathrm{sp}} = 7/3$.
-Since the secondary BH is located in the outer region of the accretion disk, the density is $\rho_b(r)=\rho_0(\frac{R_Q}{r})^3\exp(-\frac{r^2}{2H^2})$.
+Fig.~\ref{fig:GWLMC} illustrates the GW waveforms of a BBH system in the LMC, initialized with an eccentricity of $e_0=0.3$ and a semi-latus rectum of $p_0=10^5Gm_{\text{1}}^{LMC}/c^2=50000R_s$.
+The orbital evolution is evaluated under four distinct scenarios: pure GW radiation (blue line), GW radiation coupled with a DM spike (red line), and GW radiation combined with a DM spike alongside either an $\alpha$-disk (green line) or a $\beta$-disk (purple line).
+Adopting the BBH and environmental parameters from~\cite{2025ApJ...978..104G}, we track the waveform evolution over a 20-year observational window.
+During the early inspiral phase, the waveforms are nearly indistinguishable, indicating that the secondary BH experiences negligible environmental perturbations.
+However, as the inspiral progresses, significant phase deviations emerge.
+For these simulations, we set the DM spike index to $\gamma_{\mathrm{sp}}=7/3$.
+Furthermore, because the secondary BH orbits within the outer region of the accretion disk, the local gas density is characterized by $\rho_b(r)=\rho_0(\frac{R_Q}{r})^3\exp(-\frac{r^2}{2H^2})$.

 Fig.~\ref{fig:GWM31} shows the GW waveform of a BBH system in the M31, with an initial eccentricity of $e_0=0.3$ and semi-latus rectum of $p_0=1000 Gm_{\text{1}}^{M31}/c^2=500R_s$.
 Given the substantial masses of the selected central BHs~\cite{2025ApJ...978..104G}, the corresponding orbital periods of the secondary BHs are significantly extended.
 Similar to the case in LMC, the GW waveforms of the BBH system in M31 show no significant difference under four different scenario at the very beginning.
 As time progresses, the environment leads to a mismatch in the waveforms.
 Unlike the case of LMC, the evolution of the waveforms in M31 requires a relatively long time due to the enormous mass of the BBH.
 Here, we select the DM spike index as $\gamma_{\mathrm{sp}} = 7/3$.